jelkewcharoen/SpotifyOnPi/README.md

 ## User Interface

-When not in use, the LCD Touchscreen simply displays the name of our project - "Singing in the Shower."
+When not in use, the LCD Touchscreen simply displays the name of our project - "Singing in the Shower Assistant."
 The temperature and humidity sensor is used to detect if the shower has turned on.
 At this point, the screen will switch to a display with 6 options to choose between: play, pause, skip, increase volume, decrease volume, and change playlist.

 (Image of the options here)